im-open/cleanup-deployment-board/README.md

-# cleanup-deployment-board
+# DEPRECATED

-## DEPRECATION NOTICE
+This action was deprecated on 2024-02-07 and will no longer receive support or updates.

 This action works in tandem with [im-open/update-deployment-board].
 That action was implemented as a visual way to represent our deployments and we looked forward to GitHub creating a native feature that represented deployments to environments more accurately than just reporting which GitHub environments had been accessed.
 The initial work used GitHub Projects which are now considered Classic Projects.
-The API this action utilizes is not compatible with the new Issues and Projects so this action and [im-open/update-deployment-board] will be deprecated in the near future.
+The API this action utilizes is not compatible with the new Issues and Projects so this action and [im-open/update-deployment-board] is now being deprecated.
 We haven't found a suitable alternative within GitHub so our focus will be on an external solution at this time.

+# cleanup-deployment-board

 ## Index <!-- omit in toc -->